NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 false
 2.8e12
 ```
-These are formatted like in most other programming languages, including the use of [E notation](https://en.wikipedia.org/wiki/Scientific_notation#E_notation) for reals.

 Literals are dimensionless by default, but can be given a unit by following them directly with a [unit declaration](units.html#the-unit-declaration-format):